 At Buchalter, we understand that these are challenging and rapidly changing times.
 We have attorneys experienced in adapting and navigating clients through these trying environments and are here to help however you need.
-If we can be of assistance, please feel free to contact any of the Buchalter Attorneys below.
+If we can be of assistance and to discuss various options and specific situations, please feel free to contact any of the Buchalter Attorneys below.